Does my student need a computer? Mac or PC?

 Students should remember that they have already been accepted to Tyler.
 The foundational programs are not designed to, nor do they strive to, weed out students who “can’t cut it.”
 The projects and critiques are carefully designed to help students understand the skills and design principals involved in making art so they have a foundational understanding of these design principals and are prepared to build upon those skills in their major studio classes.
 We expect students to occasionally “fail.”
 It is often when the best learning takes place.
 This is not Project Runway—someone doesn’t go home at the end of each project.

-I think my student is struggling in his/her ___ class.
-Where can she turn for help?
+I think my student is struggling in their ___ class.
+Where can they turn for help?

 Temple also has several resources to help students with specific classes.
 They include...